jameshughes89/cs102/src/site/asn2.rst

 Lastly, it's not just having a superficial understanding of the provided code.
-Sure, one of the big points of abstraction is not needing to fully understand everything *under the hood*; however, you're still new at this, and taking the time to understand what is happening in the code and how it does it is important.
+Sure, one of the big points of abstraction is not needing to fully understand everything *under the hood*; however, you're still new at this, and taking the time to understand what is happening in the code, and how it does it, is important.

 At the end of this assignment page, there is a list of some code peculiarities you may not be familiar with.
 Be sure to read through this before really jumping into coding.